Agim Ibraimi: Maribor

 On 10 June 2011, it was announced that Ibraimi has signed a three-year contract with the Slovenian club Maribor.
 He made his debut for Maribor against Dudelange in the qualifying rounds of the UEFA Champions League where he also scored his first goal for the club.
 Despite not qualifying past the third round of qualifications, Maribor had a chance in the play-offs for the UEFA Europa League against Rangers.
 Ibraimi helped Maribor reach the group stages of the Europa League after scoring a goal from just inside the box in the first leg.
 Despite Maribor finished in last place in their group, Ibraimi scored against Braga in the only match of the group stage where Maribor secured a point.
 In May 2012, Ibraimi signed a new contract with the club until May 2015.
 In the same month, he scored directly from a corner kick in an 8–0 win against Triglav Kranj and won the league title with Maribor.
 In December 2012, he won the Macedonian Footballer of the Year award.
 He was voted as one of the best midfield players in the 2012–13 Slovenian PrvaLiga alongside his teammate Goran Cvijanović and Nik Omladič.
 He was also selected as the overall best player in the 2012–13 PrvaLiga season.

 Cagliari

-On 31 August 2013, Agim Ibraimi moved to Cagliari on loan in exchange for Pablo Ceppelini and money.
-In his second game for Cagliari, he provided an assist against Inter Milan.
-On 2 March 2014, Ibraimi scored his first goal for Cagliari against Udinese and providing an assist eight minutes earlier.
-Only maintaining five starting appearances for Cagliari, he did not receive much playing time in Italy.
+On 31 August 2013, Ibraimi was loaned to Cagliari.
+On 2 March 2014, he scored his first goal for Cagliari against Udinese in a 3–0 win.

-Agim Ibraimi has reached an agreement with Maribor to extend his contract until May 2017.

-Maribor
+Return to Maribor

 Returning to Maribor, Ibraimi helped the club reach the UEFA Champions League group stage by scoring three goals in the qualifying rounds against Zrinjski Mostar and Maccabi Tel Aviv.
-On 5 November 2014, Maribor drew against Chelsea in the Champions League.
-Ibraimi scored in the 50th minute with a left-footed curling shot from the edge of the box.
+On 5 November 2014, Maribor drew 1–1 against Chelsea in the Champions League, with Ibraimi scoring in the 50th minute with a curling shot from the edge of the box.
+In August 2014, he extended his contract with the club until 2017.